 (The quick ask for those who are looking for it: If you need no further introduction, please consider donating $50-$100 today to help us raise funds for a paid summer intern (and beyond)!)

 Hello!
 The Freedom Café continues to grow, and expand on the vision set by our founders to raise awareness, empower action and financially support efforts to end human trafficking around the region and globe.

 To build greater capacity, sustainability, and tools to track and communicate our social impact, we have partnered with the UNH Center for Social Innovation and Enterprise to host a Summer Social Innovation Internship and plan to host a 40 hour/week business development intern from May 21-July25, 2018.

 The two major themes of their internship will be:

-- To help put in place major reporting and analyzing functions across the organization, to benefit both our Donors and Café Guest AND our Staff and Volunteers as they work on (and drink to!) the mission.
+To help put in place major reporting and analyzing functions across the organization, to benefit both our Donors and Café Guests AND our Staff and Volunteers as they work on (and drink to!) the mission.